Skip to content

 Photo of Mark Theodore Mark Theodore

 Mark has extensive experience representing employers in all matters before the NLRB, including representation petitions, jurisdictional disputes and the handling of unfair labor practice charges from the date they are filed through trial and appeal.
-Mark has acted as lead negotiator for dozens of major companies in nearly all industries, including multi-unit, multi-location, multi-employer and multi-union bargaining.
+Mark has acted as lead negotiator for dozens of major companies in a variety of industries, including national, multi-unit, multi-location, multi-employer and multi-union bargaining.
+Mark has handled lockout and strike situations, coordinating the clients efforts.

 Photo of Joshua Fox Joshua Fox